 - Fighting Your Friend: If the final boss is defeated in multi-player mode, the president's daughter declares she'll give a reward to the stronger player, triggering a fight between the two.

 - Improvised Weapon: Deka 1 has pepper, which can incapacitate enemies for a moment.
 Deka 2 has even stranger collection of weapons, including a freezing tuna and a toilet.
+The fact that many handheld items can be weaponized is made as the selling point of the second game.

-- Killed Offscreen: The penultimate boss the second and third games is a Master of Disguise / Shapeshifter who has pulled a Kill and Replace on the heroes' superior.
+- Killed Offscreen: The penultimate boss in the second and third games is a Master of Disguise / Shapeshifter who has pulled a Kill and Replace on the heroes' superior.

 - Market-Based Title: The first game was internationally released as a licensed product of Die Hard series.